Emily Harris (artist): Unpublished work

 She completed a book entitled New Zealand Mountain Flowers in the 1890s which was never published.
 The Alexander Turnbull Library purchased the manuscript in London in 1970.
 The book contains eight poems written by Harris, as well as "30 bound signatures, each featuring a watercolour of alpine flora and a facing page of typewritten text".
 Harris had hoped the book would be published in England by her cousin Lord Stuart Rendel and his wife Ellen, but after their deaths in 1913 and 1912 respectively, it seems the manuscript was returned to New Zealand unpublished.
 The Alexander Turnbull Library purchased the manuscript in their possession from collector Kenneth Athol Webster but it not known how or when it came into his possession.
+Some of the paintings and drawings in the Turnbull collection are of native plants based on specimens collected in 1890 by New Zealand botanists Thomas Kirk and Frederick Chapman in the New Zealand subantarctic islands during an expedition on the Hinemoa.

 Later life

 Harris's professional artistic development and success was constrained by family obligations, straitened finances and the conventions of her time.
-However, in 1924 the Alexander Turnbull Library purchased 63 of her water colours.
+However, in 1924 the Alexander Turnbull Library purchased 63 of her watercolours.
 Two limited edition sets of prints were issued from the collection in 1968 and 1979.
 She continued to live and paint in the family home at Nile Street, Nelson, until her death aged 88, on 5 August 1925.
 She is buried at Wakapuaka cemetery in Nelson.

 In 2017, Harris was selected as one of the Royal Society Te Apārangi's "150 women in 150 words", celebrating the contributions of women to knowledge in New Zealand.